Treestars76/LearnToCode/README.md

 ---

-If you are using this as a learning resource, I highly recommend downloading and modifying the scripts yourself and seeing what the compiler expects.
+If you are using this as a learning resource, I highly recommend downloading and modifying the scripts yourself and seeing what the compiler does.

 If you are still looking around for an IDE / Code Editor, I highly recommend Helix!
 Its a bit of a chore to setup, but it's lightning fast and I am having a lot of fun with it.

 Thanks!